bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:20:59

 Right.
-So now you're back in the original minute, so to say.
+Now you're back in the original minute, so to say.

 Speaker 1: 00:21:04